irenedepacina/stock-analysis/README.md

     - The program presented a lot of bugs
     - Time consuming

-The following images shows the performance of the original and refactored script based on run time in 2017:
+The following images show the performance of the original and refactored script based on run time in 2017:

 ![](https://github.com/irenedepacina/stock-analysis/blob/main/Resources/VBA_original_2017.png)